 Program Structure and Requirements

 The major in theology is available at Fordham College at Rose Hill, Fordham College at Lincoln Center and Fordham School of Professional and Continuing Studies at Lincoln Center and Rose Hill.
+Click here to see a list of requirements for primary majors, secondary majors, and minors.

 Theology majors are members of the theological community formed by the department's faculty and graduate students.
 The theology major offers students foundational study in the disciplines of biblical studies, historical theology and systematic theology.
 The program requires 10 courses.
 It is structured so as to bring together two elements: a) Content: a consideration of traditional theological themes, such as God, Christ, Church, ethics and liturgy; and b) Method: various aspects of Christianity are approached through distinct methods, which may or may not be engaged in doing theology per se, but whose end results are relevant to theology.
 Building on the core curriculum and its tier system, the major in theology is likewise structured in several tiers.